-A really excellent tool for helping visualize a what stage the market is in is the Ichimoku Cloud.
+Essentially a really excellent tool for helping visualize a what stage the market or stock price is in.

 Ichimoku Explained Simply

-- When a price pattern enters the cloud from below and breaks out up through the cloud this is a bullish sign.
+- Buy Signal – When a price pattern enters the cloud from below and breaks out up through/above the cloud this is a bullish sign.

-- The Cloud can also indicate a good area of support of the resistance.
+- Potential Trend Change – The Cloud can also indicate a good area of support or resistance.
+As price moves sideways near the cloud is can signal a change in momentum.

 This is a weekly chart of the S&P 500 mapped against the Ichimoku Cloud (Standard Settings)